-- Do not disassemble or open crush, bend or deform, puncture or shred. - Do not modify or remanufacture, attempt to insert foreign objects into the battery, immerse or expose to water or other liquids, expose to fire, explosion or other hazard.
-Such conditions may present the risk of fire or explosion. - Only use the battery for the system for which it is specified. - Only use the battery with a charging system that has been LG-approved and qualified with the system per IEEE-Std-1725-2006.
-Use of an unqualified and non-LG-approved battery or charger may present a risk of fire, explosion, leakage, or other hazard.

-- Do not short circuit a battery or allow metallic conductive objects to contact battery terminals. - Replace the battery only with another battery that has been LG-approved and qualified with the system per this standard, IEEE-Std-1725-2006.
-Use of an unqualified and non-LG-approved battery may present a risk of fire, explosion, leakage or other hazard.
+Do not disassemble or open crush, bend or deform, puncture or shred.

+- Do not modify or remanufacture, attempt to insert foreign objects into the battery, immerse or expose to water or other liquids, expose to fire, explosion or other hazard.
+Such conditions may present the risk of fire or explosion. - Only use the battery for the system for which it is specified. - Only use the battery with a charging system that has been qualified with the system per CTIA Certification Requirements for Battery System Compliance to IEEE1725.
+Use of an unqualified battery or charger may present a risk of fire, explosion, leakage, or other hazard. - Do not short circuit a battery or allow metallic conductive objects to contact battery terminals. - Replace the battery only with another battery that has been LG-approved and qualified with the system per this standard, IEEE-Std-1725.
+Use of an unqualified and non-LG-approved battery may present a risk of fire, explosion, leakage or other hazard. - Only authorized service providers shall replace battery(If the battery is non-user replaceable). - Promptly dispose of used batteries in accordance with local regulations.
-- Promptly dispose of used batteries in accordance with local regulations. - Battery usage by children should be supervised. - Avoid dropping the phone, battery or exposing the phone or battery to a liquid.
-If the phone or battery is dropped, especially on a hard surface, or is exposed to a liquid or comes into contact with a sharp object take it to a service center for inspection. - At least, one of the Authentication methods may be implemented. (e.g. H/W, S/W, Mechanical, Hologram, etc.)

-• Improper battery use may result in a fire, explosion or other hazard.
+- Battery usage by children should be supervised. - Avoid dropping the phone, battery or exposing the phone or battery to a liquid.
+If the phone or battery is dropped, especially on a hard surface, or is exposed to a liquid or comes into contact with a sharp object take it to a service center for inspection. - At least, one of the Authentication methods may be implemented. (e.g. H/W, S/W, Mechanical, Hologram, etc.) - Improper battery use may result in a fire, explosion or other hazard.